WilliamMayor/williammayor.github.io/_posts/2013-11-08-developing-on-an-ipad-part-1.md

 ---
 layout: post
-title: Developing on an iPad, Part 1 - Hardware and Services
+title: Developing on an iPad
 tags: [developing_ipad]
 ---
-# Developing on an iPad
+# Part 1 - Hardware and Services

 Welcome to the first part of what might end up being a very long series of posts on how I develop software (and blog) on my iPad.
 I'm hoping that it will be a good guide for anybody new to this game and also a good reminder for me when I forget what decisions I made and why I made them.